 A wide range of foods contains folate or added (fortified) folic acid, but it can still be hard to get adequate B9.
 Folate deficiency, which is fairly common, can lead to serious complications like birth defects and anemia.
 In some cases, your healthcare provider may recommend a nutritional supplement.

-“Vitamin B9 levels can be difficult to maintain, so it’s important to know what foods you can turn to for to better meet your needs,” says dietitian Julia Zumpano, RD.
+“Vitamin B9 levels can be difficult to maintain, so it’s important to know what foods you can turn to for to better meet your needs,” says dietitian Julia Zumpano, RD, LD.
 “And if you’re pregnant, folic acid supplements are always necessary for the health and wellbeing of the fetus.”